 Music began to occupy an increasingly more important role in his life and over time the thought of turning professional became more pronounced.
 “I still remember the exact day when I decided to become a professional musician.
 I was 17 at the time, sitting at the piano, and suddenly a slight fear befell me when I fully realized what my decision entailed.
 I got up and briefly reflected on the situation.
-That moment was very significant as I then fully committed myself to the resolution of being a musician, and it has proved to be the right one.”
+That moment was very significant as I then fully committed myself to the resolution of being a musician.”

 Noah obtained a master’s degree in classical piano studies at the Royal Conservatory of Brussels.
 He was also granted a scholarship to further his education abroad.
 He opted for the Academy of Music in Krakow (Poland) where he obtained a postgraduate degree.
 Noah later completed his academic curriculum by studying jazz piano for several years.

 Besides composing, Noah also enjoys combining his talent for improvisation with other forms of art.
 This is the reason why he became the house pianist at the Royal Belgian Film Archive “Cinematek” in Brussels where he has improvised on more than 500 silent films.

 “When improvising while watching a good film, I sometimes get so inspired by the images and the story that I get the feeling that the audience, what is shown on the screen and the music merge into one movement, one whole.When those rare moments occur, I can literally feel the film and the audience in the tips of my fingers.
 Those are very satisfying moments.”

 “After all these years, my relationship with the infinite world of music has only intensified.”

 "Improvising has allowed me to develop an intimate and genuine relationship with my instrument."